moving sliders—while visuals are projected across eight textiles, creating a dynamic perspective display

 Performance day at NYU ITP during the third semester, winter, for the NIME class, where I am performing and demonstrating the instrument in use.

 I conducted user testing with around 60 people and gathered a lot of feedback.
 Most participants enjoyed the sounds and the interaction.
-Interestingly, many of them felt like the project was already complete, they didn’t see a need for a ‘finished’ version.
-For them, the experience as it was felt whole, playful, and engaging.
+Interestingly, many of them felt like the project was already complete; they didn’t see a need for a ‘finished’ version.
+For them, the experience was felt as whole, playful, and engaging.
 But they were curious about the visuals.

 Pinterest Moodboard/Inspiration